 Why “Lulu?”
 Strong-willed, self-reliant, independent and self-assured, Lulu shows up in the lyrics of many southern traditional songs.
 Her strength is drawn from the strength of her culture.
 Lulu's Fate wishes to honor her and to escort her into the 21st century - for her fate, in part, lies in the present.

-Lulu’s Fate has performed at the Washington Folk Festival, Takoma Park Folk Festival, Kingman Island Bluegrass & Folk Festival, Institute of Musical Traditions and numerous coffeehouses and house concerts throughout Maryland, DC and Virginia.
+Lulu’s Fate has performed at the Kennedy Center's Millennium Stage, Washington Folk Festival, Takoma Park Folk Festival, Kingman Island Bluegrass & Folk Festival, Institute of Musical Traditions and numerous coffeehouses and house concerts throughout Maryland, DC and Virginia.
 They were a showcase artist at the 2014 Southeast/Northeast Regional Folk Alliance conference.
 The group released its debut EP, “The Blackest Crow,” in September 2014, which was voted Best Debut Recording by the Washington Area Music Association.
 Lulu's Fate was also nominated for Wammie awards in the categories of Best Traditional Folk Group, New Artist of the Year, and Best Traditional Folk Recording.
 They released their second CD, "The Cowpalace Sessions," in April 2016.

 Tom Espinola - Guitar, Mandolin, Vocals